Supervision of doctoral thesis

 Who can be a supervisor?

 - The principal supervisor must be a professor of the University of Oulu or its docent or a person with equivalent competence (evaluated by an external review process) affiliated to the University of Oulu.

 - The principal supervisor can have at most 10 doctoral researchers under their principal supervision.
 If the suggested principal supervisor does not meet this requirement, they must provide a well-justified statement of the resources of the planned supervision to UniOGS.

 - A doctoral researcher can have one or two co-supervisors , if of doctor-level or higher.
 UniOGS recommends that each doctoral researcher have at least one co-supervisor.

 - A degree supervisor is required if the principal supervisor or any of the docent-level co-supervisors does not work at the University of Oulu.
 The degree supervisor is a professor of the doctoral researcher's major subject or the same field and monitors that the doctoral researcher follows the practices of the University of Oulu and UniOGS.

 - A close person cannot be an official supervisor (Administrative Procedure Act 28 §)

 Roles and responsibilities of doctoral researchers and supervisors

 The most important roles and responsibilities of doctoral researchers and their supervisor(s) are described below.
 Doctoral researcher and supervisors agree on the supervisory arrangements, and the process of the doctoral research in supervision plan.
-The goal is to encourage the doctoral researchers and their supervisors to discuss common principles and views with respect to the organisation of the research, funding, studies and other topics related to doctoral education, as well as the detailed division of labour best suited to the needs of the training relationship.
+The goal is to encourage the doctoral researchers and their supervisors to discuss common principles and views with respect to the organisation of the research, funding, studies and other topics related to doctoral education, as well as the detailed division of labor best suited to the needs of the training relationship.